Taburis/xlib/docs/Math/Generalized-Inverse.md

 The Moore-Penrose inverse of $A$ can be expressed as
 * $A^+=(A^*A)^{-1}A^*$ and $A^+A=I$ if $A$ has linearly independent columns.
 * $A^+=A^*(AA^*)^{-1}$ and $AA^+=I$ if $A$ has linearly independent rows.

-These conclusion comes from the fact that $A^*A$ is full rank matrix if $A$ has linearly independent columns, similar argument holds for the latter case.
+These conclusions come from the fact that $A^*A$ is full rank matrix if $A$ has linearly independent columns, similar argument holds for the latter case.